There are many options to stay in Paris. The trick is to find a hotel that has reasonable rates. I find myself spending very little time in my room.

 Les Bains is a luxury hotel and spa located in a renovated thermal bath from 1885.
 The historic Peninsula Paris, where George Gershwin wrote ‘An American in Paris’, has a rooftop restaurant with views of the Eiffel Tower.
 Both hotels were included in Wallpaper* Magazine’s ‘Best Urban Hotels’ list.

-More inexpensive hotels getting great reviews include Hi-Matic, Hotel Original, Mama Shelter, Hotel Amour, Hotel Arvor Saint Georges, Hotel Crayon, Hotel Therese, Hotel Thoumieux and Hotel Verneuil.
+More inexpensive hotels getting great reviews include Hotel Exquis (formerly the Hi-Matic), Hotel Original, Mama Shelter, Hotel Amour, Hotel Arvor Saint Georges, Hotel Crayon, Hotel Therese, Hotel Thoumieux and Hotel Verneuil.
 Since you are not in your room much in Paris, a cheaper option is often the way to go!